History of Florida Gators football: Ron Zook era (2002–2004)

-Florida athletic director Jeremy Foley initiated a coaching search which focused on Denver Broncos head coach Mike Shanahan and Oklahoma Sooners head coach Bob Stoops.
-After both turned him down, Foley decided on New Orleans Saints defensive coordinator and former Gator assistant Ron Zook as Spurrier's replacement.
+Florida athletic director Jeremy Foley initiated a coaching search which focused on Denver Broncos head coach Mike Shanahan and Oklahoma Sooners head coach Bob Stoops, who served as the Gators defensive coordinator from 1996 to 1998.
+After both turned him down, Foley hired New Orleans Saints defensive coordinator and former Gator assistant Ron Zook as Spurrier's replacement.

 Zook was a strong recruiter, signing the 20th-ranked class in an abbreviated 2002 search, the second-ranked class in 2003, and the seventh-ranked class in 2004.
 Zook's tenure was modestly successful, but well short of what Gator fans had come to expect.
 Although they were talented, Zook's teams were noted for inconsistency; they typically dominated their opponents in the first half and collapsed in the second.
 They defeated Georgia (its only loss of 2002) and upset LSU in 2003 on its way to the BCS Championship, but lost to both SEC Mississippi schools and twice to Miami.
 The Gators lost six games at Ben Hill Griffin Stadium, one more than they had in 12 years under Spurrier.
+On January 9, 2004, the Gators signed Zook to a two-year contract extension.

 After two consecutive five-loss seasons, the 2004 season was a make-or-break year for Zook.
 He got into a heated argument with members of a campus fraternity after he was called in to defuse a dispute between the fraternity and his players.
 Following a 38–31 road loss to the 1–5 Mississippi State Bulldogs, Zook was fired but allowed to finish the regular season.
 In his final game, the Gators defeated the Seminoles for their first win on FSU's field since 1986.
 Zook accepted the head-coaching position at Illinois.
 Defensive coordinator Charlie Strong was interim head coach for the Peach Bowl against Miami, the first African-American head coach at Florida and the second in SEC history.